 One great thing about teardrop shaped implants is that they can actually help the patient who wants a breast lift and breast augmentation to avoid the need for a breast lift (while still augmenting the breast size).
 This is because teardrop shaped implants help to actually raise the lower portion of the breast — effectively tightening that area and adding a bit of lift while also increasing the overall size of the breasts.

 Teardrop shaped implants aren’t right for everyone.
-Here are some drawbacks to be aware of when it comes to this implant type.
+Here are some drawbacks to be aware of when it comes to this implant type for breast augmentation.

 They can rotate.

 Unfortunately, if a teardrop shaped implant rotates, this can cause a serious anatomical problem for the patient.
-For example, if a teardrop implant were to rotate about 180 degrees, this would cause the upper portion of the breast to appear much larger than the bottom portion.
-This would result in a noticeably unnatural appearance.
+For example, if a teardrop implants were to rotate about 180 degrees, this would cause the upper portion of the breast to appear much larger than the bottom portion.
+This would result in a noticeably unnatural appearance in your breast augmentation.

 They can look unnatural when you lie down.